 Writing a Proposal

 The Curriculum Committee expects a highly refined and detailed proposal.
 It requires a substantial commitment in time and effort.
 Time invested in writing a successful proposal leads to a more efficient and productive research effort (in some cases, the proposal writing phase can constitute over a third of the overall thesis or professional project effort).
 Plan to write several drafts over two to three months.
-To become familiar with writing a proposal, you should: (1) Look at examples from previous MURP students.
-The Program Administrator has copies you can review.
-(2) Study how to write an effective proposal by reading books on writing a proposal.

 Although the elements of your proposal should be based on consultation with your advisor, these are some elements commonly found in proposals:

 - Problem Statement: Provide a concise statement that clearly identifies the problem that you will help us come to understand through your study.
-It should indicate why the problem is important (the rationale for why you're doing this), and how it relates to the field of urban planning.
+It should indicate why the problem is important (the rationale for why you're doing this), and how it relates to the field of urban and regional planning.